kunle123-ui/kunle/CLI-Wallet.md

 ## 4. Available Commands

-The command line tool to interact with walleos is called “cleos”.
+The command line tool to interact with eosiowd is called “cleos”.
 It is found in eos/build/programs/cleos folder.

-It provides the following commands to interact with walleos:
+It provides the following commands to interact with eosiowd:

 ### Create